shmcminn/digitalframeworks-spring19/assignment5.md

 `![title for your chart](link to your chart right here on github)`

+NOTE carefully the `!` at the beginning of that line!!!

 Here's a real example with a chart I made:
 ![OR primary candidates](https://github.com/rshorey/digitalframeworks-spring18/blob/master/chart.png)